iamdevabdellah/blog-cms/readme.md

 ## Heroku Deployment

-I recently deployed this project on the heroku using its free service but the image upload doesnt work since it uses Heroku's filesystem is dyno-local and ephemeral.
+I recently deployed this project on the heroku using its free service but the image upload doesnt work since it uses Heroku's filesystem, which is dyno-local and ephemeral.
 Any changes makd to it will be lost the next time each dyno restarts.
 This happens frequently (at least once per day).

 https://aqueous-badlands-70926.herokuapp.com/